awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/troubleshooting.md

 ## Why did my code review fail?<a name="troubleshooting-status-code-review-failed"></a>

 To check the failure status reason of the code review, call the `DescribeCodeReview` API using the AWS CLI or the AWS SDK\.
 You can also find more information about why the code review failed from the status reason on the console\.
-To view details about a code review status on the console, navigate to the **Code reviews** page and choose the name of the code review that failed\.\.
+To view details about a code review status on the console, navigate to the **Code reviews** page and choose the name of the code review that failed\.

 Code reviews usually fail for the following reasons:
 + Source code access permissions are revoked, and CodeGuru Reviewer was not able to clone the source code to review\.
-In CodeCommit, this usually happens when the customer removes the “codeguru\-reviewer–enabled” repository tag from the repository\.
+In CodeCommit, this usually happens when the customer removes the `codeguru-reviewer–enabled` repository tag from the repository\.
 The easiest way to fix this is to disassociate the repository and then associate the repository again\.
-+ The pull request being reviewed has been closed, or the branch being reviewed was deleted, and CodeGuru Reviewer was not able to clone the source code to review before that occurred\.
++ The pull request being reviewed has been closed, or the branch being reviewed has been deleted, and CodeGuru Reviewer was not able to clone the source code to review before that occurred\.
 Wait for CodeGuru Reviewer to finish reviewing your code before deleting the source branch or closing the pull request\.

 ## What if I disagree with the recommendation?<a name="troubleshooting-status-reco-disagree"></a>